FC Rouen: History

 In July 2000, the club's new incoming president René Bertin changed the club's name to its current form.
 The club underwent a rebirth and, after three seasons, were back playing in the National division.
 In the 2002–03 season, Rouen finished 3rd in National and, as a result, earned promotion back to Division 2, now called Ligue 2.
-The club's return as a professional outfit was short as Rouen spent a disastrous season in the league, ultimately finishing in dead last.
+The club's return as a professional outfit was short as Rouen spent a disastrous season in the league, ultimately finishing in last.
 An ensuing relegation from National occurred in the following season and Rouen were back in the fourth division.
 In 2008, the club endured serious financial issues, which led to the club being relegated to the Championnat de France amateur 2 by the DNCG.
 However, after successfully appealing to the organisation, Rouen were inserted back into the fourth division.
 The club, subsequently, finished first in its group and were promoted back to National.

 In the 2012–13 season, Rouen placed 5th in Championnat National, but they were relegated to the sixth division, Division d'Honneur, due to severe financial trouble of their management company.

 In April 2015, US Quevilly joined with FC Rouen to form US Quevilly-Rouen Métropole, taking the place of US Quevilly in the Championnat de France Amateur for the 2015–16 season.
 This was not a straight merger, as FC Rouen continued to exist as separate entity with its own teams, whilst the new joint entity incorporated the colours and crest of FC Rouen into its kits and crest.

 In 2017, FC Rouen were promoted from the Division d'Honneur Normandy to play in Championnat National 3.
 In the 2017–18 season, Rouen ensured their survival in National 3 on the final day.
 In June 2018, FC Rouen ended their arrangement with US Quevilly-Rouen Métropole.
 The following season, in 2019, they won promotion to Championnat National 2.
 In the 2022–23 season, Rouen gained promotion to the Championnat National.

 On 21 January 2024, FC Rouen defeated defending Coupe de France champions Toulouse 12–11 on penalties after the match finished 3–3 after extra-time to book their place in the round of 16 against AS Monaco.
 After a 1–1 game, they similarly defeated Monaco on penalties, earning a spot in the quarterfinals for the first time in 25 years.
 On 29 February 2024, Rouen played against Valenciennes in the Coupe de France quarter-finals.
 Rouen's run in the competition would end after losing 4–2 on penalties.
-The two teams could not be separated at the end of 120 minutes with the game finishing 1-1.
+The two teams could not be separated at the end of 120 minutes with the game finishing 1–1.